-'Manor Park Playschool/OCC' has developed policies and procedures outlining our health and safety protocols which include directions set out by the local public health, and how the child care setting will operate during and throughout the recovery phase following the pandemic.
-'Manor Park Playschool/OCC' will submit an attestation to the Ministry that confirms new policies and procedures have been developed and reviewed with all employees.
+'Before- and After- School in Manor Park' has developed policies and procedures outlining our health and safety protocols which include directions set out by the local public health, and how the childcare setting will operate during and throughout the recovery phase following the pandemic.
+'Before- and After- School in Manor Park' will submit an attestation to the Ministry that confirms new policies and procedures have been developed and reviewed with all employees.